 Uremia is a side effect of kidney failure, so treating the condition requires treating the kidneys.

-People suffering from uremia usually have proteins, creatine, and other substances in their blood.
+People from uremia usually have proteins, creatine, and other substances in their blood.
 This contamination can affect almost every system of the body.

 Most people with uremia experience symptoms.
 However, people with chronic kidney disease, which is the main risk factor for uremia, may not experience symptoms until the disease has significantly progressed.